What Is Kratom?

 Kratom is available both locally and online.
 When searching for kratom near you, make sure to check out local vape shops, head shops, and specialty stores.
 As mostly a buyer’s market, it offers a full range of options and a myriad of reviews.
 However, there’s also a lot of confusion and inconsistency.

 If you want to get the best deals on high-quality kratom, we recommend finding a trustworthy online vendor.
 While we’re not saying that everyone listing kratom for sale actually knows their business, you can find many passionate vendors out there with knowledgeable customer service and premium-grade kratom powder.

 Is It Legal To Grow Kratom At Home?

 It’s legal to grow kratom wherever the herb isn’t banned.

 The only things you need to get started growing kratom are some seeds or live plants — which you can order from most kratom vendors online along with the powder.

-Kratom is a tropical plant, so you’ll need to give it lots of light and water and keep it in a nice warm spot in your house, away from the air conditioner, cool windows, or areas of the house that get a lot of breeze.
+Kratom is a tropical plant, so you’ll need to give it lots of light and water and keep it in a nice warm spot in your house, away from the air conditioner, cool windows, or areas of the house that get plenty of breeze.

 What’s The Best Way To Take Kratom?

 The most common method of using kratom, by far, is the “toss and wash” method.
 This involves “tossing” back a spoonful of the raw powder and following it up with a big gal of water (the “wash” part).

 The flavor of this herb is disagreeable.
-Even mixing it with a fruity juice does a poor job at masking the flavor.
+Even mixing it with a fruity juice does a poor job of masking the flavor.
 It’s best to just knock it back quickly and get it over with — sort of like ripping off a bandaid.

 Apprehensive people may choose capsules to avoid the taste altogether.
 The downside is that you’ll need to take several capsules to hit the effective dose of the herb.